How to configure USB Storage mapping so that users can access USB storage media attached to the IGEL LX Client within RDP sessions?

 Basic Configuration of the Client

 Within the IGEL Setup or an UMS profile you basically need to configure these parameters:

-Activate Devices > Storage Devices > Storage Hotplug > Client drive mapping > Dynamic.
-This option activates dynamic client drive mapping.
+Activate Devices > Storage Devices > USB Storage-Hotplug > Enable dynamic client drive mapping.
+This option activates dynamic client drive mapping, a new feature as of IGEL Linux 5.06.100.
 It automatically recognizes new storage media as they are connected to the thin client.
 The thin client beeps and shows a notification while it mounts the new device.
 The storage devices automatically become usable on the thin client and in Citrix ICA Sessions.

 Additional Parameters to Check

 The following parameters are set by default, thus storage mapping will work, but maybe for some reason you have changed these and need to adjust them to allow the storage mapping:

 - Devices > USB access control > Enable (remove checkmark)

 - Sessions > RDP > RDP Global > Mapping > Drive Mapping > Enable Drive mapping (set checkmark)